-24.28 135A.137 HUNGER-FREE CAMPUS DESIGNATION.
-24.29 24.30 24.31 25.1 25.2 Subdivision 1.
-Establishment. (a) A Hunger-Free Campus designation is established for public postsecondary institutions and for, nonprofit degree-granting institutions physically located in Minnesota and registered with the Office of Higher Education under section 136A.63, and Tribal colleges.
-In order to be awarded the designation, an institution must meet the following minimum criteria: 25.3 25.4 (1) have an established on-campus food pantry or partnership with a local food bank to provide regular, on-campus food distributions; 25.5 25.6 25.7 25.8 (2) provide information to students on SNAP, MFIP, and other programs that reduce food insecurity.
-The institution shall notify students in work-study employment of their potential eligibility for SNAP benefits and provide information to those students that includes eligibility criteria and how to apply for benefits; 25.9 (3) hold or participate in one hunger awareness event per academic year; 25.10 (4) have an established emergency assistance grant that is available to students; and 25.11 25.12 (5) establish a hunger task force that meets a minimum of three times per academic year.
-The task force must include at least two students currently enrolled at the institution.
-25.13 (b) Each institution must reapply at least every four years to maintain the designation.
-25.14 25.15 25.16 25.17 25.18 25.19 Subd.
+- 24.27 Sec.
+2. Minnesota Statutes 2024, section 135A.137, is amended to read: - 24.28 135A.137 HUNGER-FREE CAMPUS DESIGNATION. - 24.29 Subdivision 1.
+Establishment. (a) A Hunger-Free Campus designation is established - 24.30 for public postsecondary institutions and for, nonprofit degree-granting institutions physically - 24.31 located in Minnesota and registered with the Office of Higher Education under section - 25.1 136A.63, and Tribal colleges.
+In order to be awarded the designation, an institution must - 25.2 meet the following minimum criteria: - 25.3 (1) have an established on-campus food pantry or partnership with a local food bank to - 25.4 provide regular, on-campus food distributions; - 25.5 (2) provide information to students on SNAP, MFIP, and other programs that reduce - 25.6 food insecurity.
+The institution shall notify students in work-study employment of their - 25.7 potential eligibility for SNAP benefits and provide information to those students that includes - 25.8 eligibility criteria and how to apply for benefits; - 25.9 (3) hold or participate in one hunger awareness event per academic year; - 25.10 (4) have an established emergency assistance grant that is available to students; and - 25.11 (5) establish a hunger task force that meets a minimum of three times per academic year. - 25.12 The task force must include at least two students currently enrolled at the institution. - 25.13 (b) Each institution must reapply at least every four years to maintain the designation. - 25.14 Subd.
 2. Designation approval.
-The commissioner , in collaboration with the student advisory council under section 136A.031, shall create an application process for institutions applying for grant funds the designation.
-The commissioner, in collaboration with the student advisory council, shall review applications and make recommendations to the commissioner .
-The student advisory council may provide recommendations to the commissioner, but the commissioner shall have final approval for the designation and the award amount .
-25.20 25.21 25.22 Subd.
-3. Competitive grant. (a) Institutions eligible for a grant under this subdivision include public postsecondary institutions, nonprofit private postsecondary institutions, and Tribal colleges.
-25.23 25.24 25.25 25.26 25.27 25.28 25.29 25.30 (b) (a) The commissioner shall establish a competitive grant program to distribute grants to eligible institutions public postsecondary institutions, nonprofit postsecondary institutions, and Tribal colleges to meet and maintain the requirements for the Hunger-Free Campus designation under subdivision 1, paragraph (a) this section.
-Initial grants shall be made to institutions that have not earned the designation and demonstrate a need for funding to meet the Hunger-Free Campus designation requirements.
-Sustaining grants shall be made to institutions that have earned the designation and demonstrate both a partnership with a local food bank or organization that provides regular, on-campus food distributions and a need 25.30 for funds to maintain the requirements under subdivision 1, paragraph (a).
+The commissioner, in collaboration with the student - 25.15 advisory council under section 136A.031, shall create an application process for institutions - 25.16 applying for grant funds the designation.
+The commissioner, in collaboration with the student - 25.17 advisory council, shall review applications and make recommendations to the commissioner. - 25.18 The student advisory council may provide recommendations to the commissioner, but the - 25.19 commissioner shall have final approval for the designation and the award amount. - 25.20 Subd.
+3. Competitive grant. (a) Institutions eligible for a grant under this subdivision - 25.21 include public postsecondary institutions, nonprofit private postsecondary institutions, and - 25.22 Tribal colleges. - 25.23 (b) (a) The commissioner shall establish a competitive grant program to distribute grants - 25.24 to eligible institutions public postsecondary institutions, nonprofit postsecondary institutions, - 25.25 and Tribal colleges to meet and maintain the requirements for the Hunger-Free Campus - 25.26 designation under subdivision 1, paragraph (a) this section.
+Initial grants shall be made to - 25.27 institutions that have not earned the designation and demonstrate a need for funding to meet - 25.28 the Hunger-Free Campus designation requirements.
+Sustaining grants shall be made to - 25.29 institutions that have earned the designation and demonstrate both a partnership with a local - 25.30 food bank or organization that provides regular, on-campus food distributions and a need - 25.31 for funds to maintain the requirements under subdivision 1, paragraph (a).